potatomat0/twins/Documents/supabase_connection_and_schema_guide.md

 ## 5) How the app uses the schema

 - Authentication (sign up / sign in / sign out): Supabase Auth (`auth.users`).
+- Signup preflight checks: the app queries a `public.users` view (exposing `auth.users`) to catch duplicate emails or usernames before attempting `auth.signUp`.
+Ensure this view grants select access to anonymous/unauthenticated clients if you rely on the same UX.
 - Profile data writes: `public.profiles` via `upsertProfile({ id, username, age_group, gender, character_group })`.
 - Profile reads with email (when needed): `select * from public.my_profile` via `fetchMyProfile()`.
 - Character group: computed on-device from questionnaire results (not user-editable), saved in `public.profiles.character_group`.